Trump Reversal of Chlorpyrifos Ban Reversed by Court

 Chlorpyrifos is marketed under such brand names as Dursban and Lorsban

 Chlorpyrifos belongs to a family of organophosphate pesticides that are chemically similar to a nerve gas developed by Nazi Germany before World War II.
 As a result of its wide use as a pesticide over the past four decades, traces of chlorpyrifos are commonly found in sources of drinking water.
 A 2012 study at the University of California at Berkeley found that 87 percent of umbilical-cord blood samples tested from newborn babies contained detectable levels of the pesticide.

 In October 2015, the Obama administration proposed banning the pesticide’s use on food.
 A risk assessment memo issued by nine EPA scientists concluded: “There is a breadth of information available on the potential adverse neurodevelopmental effects in infants and children as a result of prenatal exposure to chlorpyrifos.”

 Federal law requires EPA to ensure that pesticides used on food in the United States are safe for human consumption — especially children, who are typically far more sensitive to the negative effects of poisons.

 Shortly after his appointment by President Donald Trump in 2017, Pruitt announced he was reversing the Obama administration effort to ban chlorpyrifos, adopting Dow’s position that the science showing chlorpyrifos is harmful was inconclusive and flawed.

-Little information is available about treatment of chlorpyrifos in water, but treatment with GAC has been used with some success in wastewater treatment.
-It has also been reduced with ozone and coagulation.
+Little information is available about point of use treatment of chlorpyrifos in water, but treatment with GAC has been used with some success in wastewater treatment.
+Chlorpyrifos has also been reduced with ozone and coagulation.
 Some states now have established standards for chlorpyrifos.
-Florida, for example, has a legal maximum of only 21 ppb.
+Florida, for example, has a legal maximum of only 21 parts per billion.

 Reference: Huffington Post